TopoToolbox/pytopotoolbox/README.md

 To get started head to [pytopotoolbox/tutorial](https://topotoolbox.github.io/pytopotoolbox/tutorial.html).
 If you need more examples see [pytopotoolbox/examples](https://topotoolbox.github.io/pytopotoolbox/examples.html) or reference the API documentation [pytopotoolbox/api](https://topotoolbox.github.io/pytopotoolbox/api.html).

-The example files are also available as Jupyter Notebook files in the [./examples](/examples/) folder.
+The examples can also be downloaded as Jupyter Notebook files from [docs/examples](./docs/examples).
 Feel free to download and play around with them to gain a better understanding of the functionality of the TopoToolbox.

 ## Installation